Santa Ana Unpaid Wages

 - Being misclassified by your employer as an exempt employee or an independent contractor

 If you’re classified as being exempt from overtime when in actuality, you shouldn’t be, you’re missing out on earning a significant amount of money.
 Additionally, contract employees have many more protections than independent contractors.
 If you aren’t an independent contractor but your employer is trying to classify you as one, this is unfair and unlawful.
+Our Santa Ana unpaid overtime attorneys can help.

 - Failing to provide meal and rest breaks